anfederico/gemini/README.md

 ## Run Class
 The run class is the meat and bones of the backtester.
 It starts off with a fresh account class, a dataset (preprocessed with your signals), and some logic as to how the account class should behave.
 You'll set a lookback period and the run class will iterate through the dataset and apply the custom logic on the lookback period.
 At the end of the dataset, you can graph the equity curve along with indicators of where positions were opened and closed.

-## Contributing
-Please take a look at our [contributing](https://github.com/Crypto-AI/Gemini/blob/master/CONTRIBUTING.md) guidelines if you're interested in helping!

 ## Examples

 #### Input Data (Pandas Dataframe)